-Behind every artwork and every movement there is an idea that defines it and constructs it on a level above the visual.
-Philosophers and critics as well as other artists have long sensed this and tried to define it, inspiring much discussion and creating the field known as Aesthetics.
-This field that deals in the philosophy of art is interested in fundamental questions such as; What does art mean?
-Is it actually important, or useful?, all things that any admirer of art must have asked themselves at one point in their lives.
+Behind every artwork there is an idea that defines it on a level above the visual.
+Philosophers, critics and artists have long tried to define those ideas, inspiring much discussion and creating the field known as Aesthetics.
+This is the field where the most fundamental questions of art are in constant debate; What is art?
+Is it actually important, or useful?
+Why makes an artwork an artwork?
+What is beauty, and should artworks always be beautiful?
+Beyond being philosophical inquiries, these are all questions that most art lovers have asked themselves, too.

-As well as these overarching questions, thinking about art in this way allows us to study the specific motivations and meanings behind individual artworks and movements, too.
-Throughout this course we use the works of artists from all periods, from Symbolism to the Contemporary, to explore and understand some of the most important questions and ideas about art.
+Thinking about art in this way allows us to put it into a larger conceptual framework, and often leads to questions that extend well outside of art alone.
+Throughout this course we use the works of artists from all periods, from Ancient Greece to the present day, using their art as ways of exploring the key issues of aesthetics.
 Each lecture involves a set of images and certain texts that students will be asked to read before each session and discussion is encouraged throughout.

-Some of the philosophers we will be engaging with include, the Ancient Greeks, the Romantics, Nietzsche, the Theosophists, Karl Marx, Theodor Adorno, the Postmodernists and many more.
 No previous experience is required but some dedication to reading and note taking is needed.
-This course will interest students and fans of philosophy, art or any critical creative practice that are keen to expand their perspectives in the world of art.
+This course will interest followers of philosophy, art or any critical creative practice that are keen to expand their perspectives in the world of art.

 Course Level - All Levels